Fooodo / Docs

 Payments

-How payments flow through Fooodo — Mollie under the hood, tip routing, donations, and webhook reconciliation.
+How payments flow through Fooodo — supported methods and currencies, Mollie under the hood, tip and donation routing, the payment state machine, and webhook reconciliation.

 Fooodo splits payment handling into a dedicated service.
 The customer-facing menu app proxies to it; the payment service owns Mollie integration, PCI scope, and webhook reconciliation.